eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 This section describes how workload states are sampled inside the Ankaios agent and how they get forwarded to the Ankaios server.

 It is required that each runtime connector delivers a state checker when a workload is created.
-Additionally, the runtime connector provides an extra method for starting a checker for workloads that are resumed by the WorkloadFacade.
+Additionally, the runtime connector provides an extra method for starting a checker for workloads that are resumed by the RuntimeFacade.

 How the state checker is implemented is up to the specific runtime connector, given that the state checker trait is implemented.
 The state checker trait requires a state getter object to be provided.
 The object must implement the runtime state getter trait and is specific to the runtime connector.
 The provided state getter object is called inside the state checker.
 The extra complexity introduced by having two traits is needed in order to provide common state checker implementations that can be reused among runtime connectors.
 One of these checkers is the `GenericPollingStateChecker`.